Therapeutics

 In 2019 Probiodrug became Vivoryon Therapeutics.

 In November 2021, Vivoryon began another Phase 2a/b trial, this time in the U.S., and in collaboration with the U.S. National Institutes on Aging and the Alzheimer’s Disease Cooperative Study.
-The VIVA-MIND study is enrolling 414 participants with biomarker-confirmed early AD and MMSE scores between 20 and 30.
-The initial part of this safety and efficacy trial will titrate 180 patients in three groups to target doses of 150 mg, 300 mg, or 600 mg twice a day for at least 24 weeks, or placebo.
-Primary outcomes are safety, plasma levels, ADNI cognitive battery composite scores, and quantitative EEG.
-Based on the results, investigators will calculate target occupancy in CNS, and continue dosing these and additional participants at a level aiming for 50 percent occupancy for 72 weeks, or placebo.
-The primary efficacy outcome is change in CDR-Sum of Boxes from baseline to 72 weeks; secondary outcomes include the cognitive function composite CFC2 score.
-Study completion is expected in November 2023.
+The VIVA-MIND study was to enroll 414 participants with biomarker-confirmed early AD and MMSE scores between 20 and 30.
+The initial part of this safety and efficacy trial was to titrate 180 patients in three groups to target doses of 150 mg, 300 mg, or 600 mg twice a day for at least 24 weeks, or placebo.
+Primary outcomes were safety, plasma levels, ADNI cognitive battery composite scores, and quantitative EEG.
+Based on the results, investigators were to calculate target occupancy in CNS, and continue dosing these and additional participants at a level aiming for 50 percent occupancy for 72 weeks, or placebo.
+The primary efficacy outcome was change in CDR-Sum of Boxes from baseline to 72 weeks; secondary outcomes included the cognitive function composite CFC2 score.
+Study completion was expected in November 2023.

 In December 2021, the U.S. FDA granted Fast Track status to varoglutamstat.

 In June 2022, the company announced completion of the dose-finding phase of VIVIAD.
 Based on data from 181 patients, an independent safety monitoring board selected the highest dose tested, 600 mg twice daily, for the rest of the study (press release).
-Trial results are expected in the second half of 2023.
+The trial finished in January 2024.

 For all trials, see clinicaltrials.gov and EU Clinical Trials Register.